 The University’s goal will remain to respond to formal complaints in a manner that will stop the prohibited conduct, prevent its recurrence, and remediate any adverse effects of such conduct on campus or in University-related programs or activities.
 The University will also provide for informal resolution for complaints that do not involve an employee and a student.

-What is Sexual Harassment
+Sexual Harassment and Reporting